 - Bottles used to package water take over 1,000 years to bio-degrade and if incinerated, they produce toxic fumes.

 - It is estimated that over 80% of all single-use water bottles used in the U.S. simply become "litter."
 Only 1 out of 5 bottles are sent to the recycle bin.

 - U.S. landfills are overflowing with 2 million tons of discarded water bottles alone.

 - It is estimated that actually 3 liters of water is used to package 1 liter of bottled water.

 Aren't there health concerns about discontinuing bottled water?

-How will students, faculty and staff obtain drinking water while on campus?
+How do students, faculty and staff obtain drinking water while on campus?

 What alternatives are available to bottled water on campus?

 In addition to water fountains throughout campus, water dispensers will be placed in the Curb Café and What's Bruin to allow for easy refills of reusable water containers.
+Hydration stations are also in place in McWhorter Hall and the Wedgewood Academic Center.
 Also, Belmont Dining will continue to offer for sale a variety of sodas and sports drinks, including energy and vitamin waters.
 The university and Sodexo, the company behind Belmont Dining, will continue to investigate additional ways to make Belmont a more sustainable campus.
 Click here for more information.

 How can "going green" with tap water save me money?